afukumoto/mediawiki-editor-tool/README.md

 Use option `-u URL` to specify the Mediawiki API URL explictly.

 Wiki articles are specified with its titles, and local files will be named with ".wiki" suffixes after the title.
-For example, "Wikipedia:Sandbox" will be stored locally in the file Wikipedia:Sandbox.wiki
+For example, "Wikipedia:Sandbox" will be stored locally in the file `Wikipedia:Sandbox.wiki`.
+If section edit is specified, the local file with an extension ".section" and the section number is used.
+For example, section 1 of "Wikipedia:Sandbox" is stored in `Wikipedia:Sandbox.section1.wiki`.

 `met` command creates a directory named `.MediawikiEditorTool` in the current directory to store the article information.